asahin1/3d-wihm-variable-friction/README.md

-# 3d-wihm-variable-friction
+# Within-Hand-Manipulation using Variable Friction Fingers
-Simulation environment for 3D within hand manipulation using variable friction fingers
+This repository includes the simulation environment and command nodes for within hand manipulation using variable friction fingers.